 The landscapes of my home in Connecticut are important to me.
-When I was young, I went to the woods for seclusion and comfort.
-While I wandered through the woods, I discovered a passion for storytelling.
+When I was young, I wandered through the forest and discovered a passion for storytelling.
 Now that I no longer live in New England, I miss the familiar landscapes of home.
-As a way to foster my sentiment for the woods, I write poetic narratives and create objects to illustrate this natural landscape.
+As a way to foster my sentiment for nature, I write poetry and create objects to illustrate landscapes.

 I combine my interests of classic Americana art and literature with brutalist architecture and modern furniture to create immersive installations.
 I primarily use concrete and hardwood to materially bridge the unnatural with the natural.

 I received my Bachelors of Fine Art from the Rhode Island School of Design in Furniture Design and received my Masters of Fine Art in Craft & Material Studies from Virginia Commonwealth University.
 I am currently living and working in Richmond, Virginia.